cs10/fa24/_projects/project3.md

 ## Part 3: Merging

 In this section of the project, you’ll be filling out two blocks: ‘merge column _ of _ up’ and ‘merge up _’.
 It is highly recommended that you make helper blocks as part of your implementation of ‘merge column _ of _ up’.
-Note that you can create helper blocks by right clicking in the scripting area and selecting “make a block…”
+Note that you can create **helper blocks** by right clicking in the scripting area and selecting “make a block…”

+This [article breaks](https://steven.codes/blog/cs10/2048-merge/) down the components of merging a single column, which you should mimic with your implementation.
+Also, make sure that you’re maintaining the abstraction provided by ‘merge column __ of __ up’ when you build ‘merge up __’ which is to say try to use ‘merge column __ of __ up’ while coding up ‘merge up __’.

+'merge column __ of __ up’
+**Input**: col (number, 1 is the leftmost column), board - a 2048 game board **Output**: a copy of the board in which column col has been completely merged up

+'merge up'
-**Input:** board - a 2048 game board with at least one empty space
+Input: board - a 2048 game board at some point in the game
-**Output:** a copy of board with an added value at a random location
+Output: a copy of board in which all columns have been merged up

 Make sure you aren’t modifying the original board when working on this.
-Your output should be a new copy of the board, and should not update the existing board.
+Your output should be a new version of the board, and should not update the existing board.
 Updating the existing board is done for you in the provided game code.
+Note that we only need one block that merges upward (rather than four blocks that each merge left, right, up, down) because we have the ‘rotate clockwise’ block.
+If we want to merge left, for example, we can first rotate the board clockwise 90 degrees, merge up, and then rotate the board clockwise 270 degrees.
+The provided skeleton code implements this for you, though!

 *Hint:* Stuck?
 Check out some of the existing blocks in Snap!
 How will you find where to insert the value in the board?
 Are there any blocks we provide that could help?